Xavier Tillman Player Props: Grizzlies vs. Mavericks

-Xavier Tillman plus his Memphis Grizzlies teammates take on the Dallas Mavericks at 8:00 PM ET on Saturday.
+Xavier Tillman and his Memphis Grizzlies teammates hit the court versus the Dallas Mavericks on Monday at 7:30 PM ET.

-In this piece we'll break down Tillman's stats and trends, helping you with your prop bets.
+With prop bets available for Tillman, let's examine some stats and trends to help you find good wagers.

 Xavier Tillman Prop Bets vs. the Mavericks